Toxic Relationships: How to Spot Them and Break Free

 How to Spot a Toxic Relationship

-Spotting a toxic relationship can be challenging, especially if the toxicity has been normalized over time.
-Here are some of the most common signs to look out for:
+Identifying a toxic relationship can be challenging, especially if the unhealthy behaviors have become normalized over time.
+Below are key warning signs to watch out for:

 1. Lack of Support